ismailgunayy/sharecode/README.md

 # ShareCode

-A collaborative code sharing platform that allows developers to share their codes in real-time.
+A collaborative tool that allows developers to share their code in real-time.

 > ## **[🚀 Try it live now ](https://sharecode.up.railway.app)**

 ### Features

-- Real-time code sharing with Socket.IO
+- Real-time code sharing
 - Shareable session links for easy collaboration
-- Code editor with syntax highlighting, powered by Codemirror
+- Syntax highlighting for multiple programming languages
-- Minimalist, clean interface built with Tailwind
+- Clean, minimalist interface
-- Redis-backed session storage

 > See [TODOS.md](./TODOS.md) for further features, bugs, and improvements.

 ### Tech Stack

-This is a monorepo created with [TurboRepo](https://turbo.build/repo/docs)
+This is a monorepo built with [TurboRepo](https://turbo.build/repo/docs)

 #### Frontend